 3. Parents should know that under the Family Educational Rights and Privacy Act (FERPA) students’ educational records are protected.
-Parents should ask teachers not to single out a child with allergies, for instance, by referring to the child as a “nut free kid.”
-Such singling out of students may promote bulling.
+Parents should ask teachers not to single out a child with allergies, for instance, by referring to the child as a “nut-free kid.”
+Such singling out of students may promote bullying.

 5. Parents may help children learn to self-advocate.
 Children who learn to advocate for themselves often develop positive self-esteem as they become role models for other children.
 Children can make a meaningful difference in changing attitudes by sharing information in a manner that is understandable and heartfelt.

 6. Parents should work cooperatively with school officials to create a safe environment for their children.
 However, parents should still pursue a written 504 Plan to benefit from the procedural safeguards and consistency having a written plan can provide.